Ilaine Silveira Matos

 Faculty of Sciences, Engineering and Technology

-As a Latina woman, mother, and first-generation college student from a rural and underprivileged community in Brazil’s poorest region, I have experienced many of the social and institutional barriers that under-represented groups have to overcome to succeed in academia.
-I am committed to creating an inclusive, collaborative, and nurturing environment in every dimension of my work and guiding students along the challenging scientific path.
-Besides researching plants, I also love to paint them in my watercolors.
+As a Latina woman, mother, and first-generation college student from a rural and underprivileged community in Brazil’s poorest region, Ilaine has experienced many of the social and institutional barriers that under-represented groups have to overcome to succeed in academia.
+She is committed to creating an inclusive, collaborative, and nurturing environment in every dimension of her work and to guiding students along the challenging scientific path.

-My research applies a multiscale ecophysiological approach, from the cell up to the biome level, to understand the mechanisms underlying plants’ resilience to droughts and other abiotic (e.g. heatwaves, fires) and biotic events (e.g. herbivory).
-I am particularly interested in investigating how plants respond when exposed to multiple and co-occurring stresses.
-This knownledge is critical for predicting the impacts of climate and land-use changes on terrestrial vegetation, and for the long-term conservation of our native plant species.
+Ilaine's research applies a multiscale eco-physiological approach, from the cell up to the biome level, to understand the mechanisms underlying plants’ resilience to droughts and other abiotic (e.g. heatwaves, fires) and biotic events (e.g. herbivory).
+She is particularly interested in investigating how plants respond when exposed to multiple and co-occurring stresses.
+This knowledge is critical for predicting the impacts of climate and land-use changes on terrestrial vegetation, and for the long-term conservation of our native and cultivated plant species.

-You can read more about my research on my website.
+You can read more about Ilaine's research on her website.

-As the lead of the Plant Ecophysiology research lab, I am currently recruiting students at all levels (undergraduate student summer scholarships, undergraduate honours, masters and PhD) to work on research projects on the following (or related) topics:
+The Plant Ecophysiology research lab is currently recruiting students at all levels (undergraduate student summer scholarships, undergraduate honours, master's and PhD) to work on research projects on the following (or related) topics:

 • Interactive effects of drought and heat waves on the performance of Australian native vegetation;